 It is apparent that the causes of guilt are extremely broad.
-But the number one cause is manipulation.
+But the biggest cause is manipulation.
 All governments get what they want by using guilt.
-All media, social and news, flourish on guilt.
-The entire basis for climate change based on burning fossil fuels is because of guilt.
+All media, social networks, religion, and governments flourish on guilt.
 All movies, particularly those labeled as documentary, are riddled with words, phrases, images, and sounds that generate guilt.
 The entertainment industry inserts guilt into every romance novel/movie.
-Religions use guilt to control their followers.
 Check out the chapter on Manipulation to learn the various fallacies and techniques.

 There are many treatments that have shown success.
-When the guilt is so severe that it becomes a phobia, such as obsessive compulsive disorders (OCD), post-traumatic stress disorder (PTSD), eating disorders, thoughts of suicide, and many others, then professional help is required.
-Putting treatment off can be life threatening and self-help is often inadequate without guidance.
-If you feel that your guilt is becoming over-whelming, do yourself a favor.
+When the guilt is so severe that it becomes a phobia, such as obsessive-compulsive disorders (OCD), post-traumatic stress disorder (PTSD), eating disorders, frequent thoughts of suicide, and many others, then professional help is required.
+Putting off treatment can be life threatening and self-help is often inadequate without guidance.
+If you feel that your guilt is over-whelming, do yourself a favor.
 Seek out professional advice.

 There are many free clinics, state sponsored programs, and philanthropic organizations that can help.
 There are on-line CBT therapies available such as Talkspace, BetterHelp, ReGain and many others.
-Whenever you deal with health issues, do not over-look insurance coverage.
+Whenever you deal with health issues, do not over-look the potential for insurance coverage.

 What is CBT?
 There are many books and articles on this subject.
 Watching a few Youtube™ videos and Ted talks can be helpful.
 There is an article on 25 CBT techniques and identifies available workshops.

 This is where you approach the victims and ask them “what can I do to make amends and for you to forgive me?”
-It is possible that they only what a verbal apology and for the two of you to resume your friendship.
+It is possible that they only what a verbal apology and to resume your friendship.
 This is the quickest and most effective way to find out where you stand with a person you have wronged.
 And you might eliminate stored up guilt.
-If you believe that this is too simple to be credible, then you would be inconsistent with Albert Einstein and the fundamental laws of Nature, i.e. beautiful simplicity.
+If you believe that this is too simple to be credible, then you would be inconsistent with Albert Einstein and the fundamental laws of Nature, i.e., beautiful simplicity.

-The conventional wisdom is that you must acknowledge your responsibility and then be truly sorry or remorseful for you actions.
+The conventional wisdom is that you must acknowledge your responsibility and then be truly sorry or remorseful for your actions.

 Scenario Number One –Based On Real Factual Actions/Inactions.